keithdadkins/beneficiary-fhir-data/docs/insights/core_tables.md

+---
+tags:
+  - insights
+hide:
+  - tags
+---

 # Introduction
 In the initial Insights design, there are three tiers of tables:
 - Raw - Raw data imported from specific projects.
 Semi-structured
 - Core - Structured DASG-tables that consolidate all
 - Marts - Per project summaries of the core and raw tables

 In a grandiose sense, these tiers are examples of the data lake, the data warehouse, and data mart architectures.
 This note discusses early thoughts on the design of the core tables.

 ## Purpose
 DASG is a family of projects which provide CMS data to a variety of data consumers at a high level.
 The core tables provide a DASG-wide view of the activities of all DASG projects.
 The core tables have to combine and generalize the records from each project.

 Some common use-cases drive the design of the core tables:
 - The ability to tie a release of data to all the software that impacted the release of data.
 - The ability to present DASG with standard metrics for each project
 - The ability to give to a beneficiary a report about accesses to their CMS data by DASG

 ## Common Concepts
 For this discussion, here are few terms:
 - Entity - The information that is referenced by an event.
 A typical entity is an FHIR resource for a specific beneficiary
 - Agent - The external software that receives data from DASG
 - Source - The DASG software that generates an event
 - Organization - The external entity that runs the agents that receive CMS data.
 An Agent is a piece of software, while Organizations are people and legal entities.

 ## Prior Work
 Two standards inspire the design of the core tables:
 - FHRI Audit Events - Provide a very general way to express audit events.
 FHIR Audit Events build on previous work done on auditing.
 - OpenTracing - The OpenTracing standard builds on the work of Zipkin and other distributed tracing standards.

 In essence, the core table design is a combination of these two standards molded to be specific to the DASG use-case.

 ## Events Table
 The events table has been designed to combine both FHIR Audit Event and the OpenTracing standards.

 | category    | name               | Type               | Comments                                              | Required                 | FHIR               | OpenTracing           |
 |-------------|--------------------|--------------------|-------------------------------------------------------|--------------------------|--------------------|-----------------------|